 - "voting by the people, for the people*" to have a say in things that affect us*.

-People 'awakening' is now growing organically, so fast, by word of mouth, that there will be no more added to this website, just kept as a reminder of alternate truths!
+People 'awakening's' are now growing organically, so fast, by word of mouth, that there will be little more added to this website, just kept as a reminder of alternate truths!